DrasilOrg/Notes/human-readable code/New Variants.md

 d = 2.0 * s ** 2.0 * sin(theta) * cos(theta) / g  # Horizontal distance travelled by the projectile
 ```

 Proxima is an extension of [Amethyst](#amethyst) but does not permit unicode characters, using a dictionary of unicode characters to their ASCII equivalents.
 When no equivalent exists, the unicode character is replaced with a (manually created) descriptive name in snake_case.
 When name collisions occur, the same `_1`, `_2`, etc. suffix policy is used to avoid collisions.
+What "ASCII" is would need be defined elsewhere.

 #### *Deceiver*